redwoodjs/redwood/docs/docs/tutorial/chapter4/authentication.md

 Going to the admin section now prevents a non-logged in user from seeing posts, great!
 This is the result of the `@requireAuth` directive in `api/src/graphql/posts.sdl.{js,ts}`: you're not authenticated so GraphQL will not respond to your request for data.
 But, ideally they wouldn't be able to see the admin pages themselves.
 Let's fix that with a new component in the Routes file, `<Private>`:

+Warning: In the following code the useAuth may not be available to you.
+I would suggest only adding the lines marked as diff.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">